|

 and The Doctor wondered if he had the strength to fight again if his next

-before The Doctor and bowed his head.
-"I forfeit that right to you,
+he knelt before The Doctor and bowed his head.
+“I forfeit that right

-It isn't what Dominique wants.
-We don't seek conquest."
+what I want.
+It isn’t what Dominique wants.
+We don’t seek

 "But you have conquered nevertheless," Eduard said.
 "I